neondatabase/website/content/docs/quickstart/hasura.md

 Next, create a new Project or use any existing one.

-Then, open the Project page, and click the **Generate token** button.
+Then, open the Project page, and copy the connection string (`DATABASE_URL`) if you created a new Project.

-Finally, copy DATABASE_URL.
-We will need it later.
+Otherwise, if you are using a previously created Project, create a new user or reset password of an existing user to get the complete connection string.
+Keep these connection details, we will need them later.

 ## Step 2 — Add Project as a Data Source in the Hasura Cloud Project